 Coday, Mathilda C. [Mace], PhD, Professor--clinical and health psychology; cognitive-behavioral interventions for physical activity & nutrition to manage weight in adults and children, smoking cessation and weight control; relation of health behaviors and psychosocial factors on health.

 Connor, Pamela D., PhD, Professor--community health; primary care affective disorders; academic training grants; medical school admission criteria predictors, learning theory, palliative medicine, smoking and children.

 Cushman, William C., MD, Professor, Preventive Medicine, Medicine, Physiology--clinical trials, hypertension, cardiovascular disease, diabetes, lifestyle interventions and drug therapy, hypertension practice guidelines, Department of Veterans Affairs.

 DeBon, Margaret, PhD, Professor--psychology; mental health; women's health; smoking cessation; behavior change intervention.

 Derefinko, Karen J., PhD, MS, Assistant Professor -- understanding externalizing behaviors and conduct problems, including substance use, violence, and risky sexual practices in young adults and adolescents

-Johnson, Karen C., M.D., M.P.H., Professor and Interim Chair--preventive medicine; clinical trials; internal medicine; women's health, cardiovascular disease, smoking cessation, osteoporosis.
+Johnson, Karen C., MD, MPH, Endowed Professor in Women's Health, Professor and Interim Chair--preventive medicine; clinical trials; internal medicine; women's health, cardiovascular disease, smoking cessation, osteoporosis.

 Kaplan, Erin K., PhD – Assistant Professor--applied microeconomics, labor economics, health outcomes, and environmental health